jitsi/jitsi-videobridge/doc/using_statistics.md

    </pubsub>
 </iq>
 ```
-The focus should respond with
+The component should respond with
 ```xml
 <iq id="FBPU2-0" to="jitsi-videobridge.myhost.com" from="pubsub.jitsi-videobridge.myhost.com" type="result"/>
 ```

-The Jitsi Videobridge will then send a configure stanza to the focus
+The Jitsi Videobridge will then send a configure stanza to the component
 ```xml
 <iq id="FBPU2-1" to="pubsub.jitsi-videobridge.myhost.com" from="jitsi-videobridge.myhost.com" type="set">
    <pubsub xmlns="http://jabber.org/protocol/pubsub">